fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 module.exports = Note
 ```

-The file `models/index.js` is almost useless at this point as there is only one model in the application.
-As we add more models to the application, the file will become more useful because it will eliminate the need to import files defining individual models from the rest of the application.
+The file <i>models/index.js</i> is almost useless at this point, as there is only model in the application.
+When we start adding other models to the application, the file will become more useful because it will eliminate the need to import files defining individual models from the rest of the application.

 ```js
 const Note = require('./note')